elYanuki/PopupEngine/README.md

 CSS class: `popupEngineNotificationHeading`

 ### Position
-This Setting controlls where the notification will appear, it expects a array that has a xAxis value (left, center or right) and a yAxis value(top or bottom).
+This setting controlls where the notification will appear, it expects a array that has a xAxis value (left, center or right) and a yAxis value(top or bottom).
 The order of these is not important, if its not specified the position will default to top left. `position: ["top", right"]`

 ### Life Time
-Controlls after how many Milliseconds the Notification will disappear.
-Set this to -1 and the Notification will never disappear.
+Controlls after how many milliseconds the notification will disappear.
+Set this to -1 and the notification will never disappear.
 When not specified this setting will default to the `defaultNotificationLifetime` config. `lifetime: 10_000`

 ### CSSClass
-Either a String or array of Strings of CSS classes that will be added to the notification in adition to the `popupEngineNotification` class.
+Either a string or array of strings of CSS classes that will be added to the notification in adition to the `popupEngineNotification` class.
 This can be used to style specific notifications differently like errors, warnings and infos. `CSSClass: ["info", "important"]`

-### createNotification return value
+## createNotification return value

 The create function will return a reference to the created popup in case you want to change the notification´s content or style.
 This reference can also be passed to the `PopupEngine.closeNotification(notification)` function and the Notification will be removed.

-### Example
+## Example

 ```JS
 PopupEngine.init()